changyaochen/changyaochen.github.io/_posts/2018-04-22-the-fundamental-problem-of-causal-inference.md

 A very appealing method is to train certain **propensity** model, which takes in each customer's attributes (age, gender, past shopping behaviors, etc.), and *predict* the probability that she will make a purchase (say, in next month).
 Once we have trained a reasonably good propensity model (evaluated with appropriate metrics), we than apply our marketing actions to those top prospects, to *lock in* their purchases.

-However, such approach is fundamentally flawed, in that it completely disregard the effects of marketing actions.
-Even if we observe better performance from those customers who are treated with marketing actions, it will be merely correlation but not causation: how do we know whether they will behave the same if they are **not** treated?
+However, such approach is fundamentally flawed, in that it completely disregards the effects of marketing actions.
+Even if we observe better performance from those customers who are treated with marketing actions, it will be mere correlation but not causation: how do we know whether they will behave the same if they are **not** treated?

 ## Model to identify causal effects
 ### The goal